 This is even as some of the locals who spoke to MAWA, said they prefer to pay money and collect the card and not take the vaccine.

 They accused the government of conniving with European countries to kill and reduce their population using the vaccine and vowed never to be vaccinated.

 Abuja, the Nigerian capital city that ought to observe the strict adherence to COVID-19 vaccination rules, has since been caught in act of violating the rules, with the National Primary Health Development Agency (NPHCDA) officials collecting bribes and issuing COVID-19 vaccine certification cards without vaccination.

 In the deal, NPHCDA officials collect amounts ranging from N5, 000 and above to issue vaccine certification cards without vaccination.

-MAWA Foundation went undercover at the Gwagwa area of Abuja in one of the vaccination centres in a pretense that we are in a dire need of the card to travel abroad.
+MAWA Foundation went undercover at the Gwagwa area of Abuja in one of the vaccination centres in the pretense that we are in a dire need of the card to travel abroad.

 NPHCDA official who is in charge of the vaccination, after a series of negotiations, charge us N5, 000 as a fee for a COVID-19 vaccination card without administering the vaccine.
 An amount that was paid into an Access Bank account he provided.

 Shortly after the money was paid, we got a text message from the NPHCDA showing we have been enrolled in the vaccine.